RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/Transactions - Purchases/receipts.md

     "1-0": "`fetch_token`",
     "1-1": "The raw receipt or fetch token.",
     "1-2": "String",
-    "1-3": "Required ✅ (the base64 encoded receipt file)",
-    "1-4": "Required ✅ (the fetch token)",
-    "1-5": "Required ✅ (the receipt)",
-    "1-6": "Required ✅ (the Subscription ID or the Stripe Checkout Session ID)", "2-0": "`attributes`",
+    "1-3": "Required ✅\nSend the base64 encoded receipt file.", "1-4": "Required ✅\nSend the fetch token.
+Its format is abcdefghijklmnopqrstuvwx.AO-J1OxxnCDwK...", "1-5": "Required ✅\nSend the fetch token.
+Its format is aBCdefgHi-x-AsdFghjKlQw34erTyUioPzxCvbnm1As=:2:10", "1-6": "Required ✅\nSend the subscription ID (sub_abcdefg) or the Stripe Checkout Session (cs_abcdefg)", "2-0": "`attributes`",
     "2-1": "Mapping of key names to subscriber attribute objects.
 See the [attributes object](ref:subscribers#the-subscriber-attribute-object).", "2-2": "Object",